 Let’s get started!

-NOTE: if you already have the alwaysAI CLI installed on your machine, make sure you have the latest installed, at least version 0.3.1 or higher.
+NOTE: if you already have alwaysAI installed on your machine, make sure you have the latest installed, at least version 0.3.1 or higher.

 Make sure you have set up your Jetson Nano first: we’ve already developed a tutorial to help you do just that.
 Work your way through the tutorial at the previous link at least through the ‘Docker’ section.
 If you need help setting up your development machine, you can find step-by-step tutorials on Mac and Windows installation on the blog page as well.